hashtagbime/724/readme.md

             P.S
                 1: dataTypes:
                     varchar: a string
-                    varchar(number): astring with a specific number of characters
+                    varchar(number): a string with a specific number of characters
                     ['item1', 'item2', ..., 'itemN']: list of the specific values allowed as an answer to the question
                     number: an number
                     number(number): number with specific length